dinayrore/development-guide/react/01-introducing-jsx/README.md

 ### What's Next
 You've done it!
 You've rendered your first React components using JSX! 🎉

 There is one more lesson visualizing the structure of a React Application using components and JS.
 Then we will be working with TS and the React library itself.
-See [03-create-react-app](../03-create-react-app/) for how to use `create-react-app` for details.

 #### Recommended Plugins
 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)